static-frame/static-frame/doc/source/new.rst

 0.6.19
 ----------

-Extended ``name`` propagation to applications of binary operators where an opperand is a scalar.
+Extended ``name`` propagation to applications of binary operators where an operand is a scalar.

 Binary operators now work with ``Frame`` and same-shaped NumPy arrays.